openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

 * Modify the credentials for the openstack service that the plugin is using.
   These will be different for gnocchi and aodh.
-  These values are set when creating the Aodh and Gnocchi services in OpenStack.
+  These values are set when creating the aodh and gnocchi services in OpenStack.

   If you used an installer, some typical values are shown below.

   ::